Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Alcohol irritates the lining of the gastrointestinal tract.
 In a healthy gut, this irritation is minor and temporary.
 In a gut with Crohn's, where the mucosal barrier is already compromised, alcohol can amplify inflammation and increase intestinal permeability.

 A 2017 study published in Alcohol Research found that alcohol disrupts the gut microbiome, increases bacterial translocation across the intestinal wall, and triggers immune responses that can worsen IBD activity.
+More recent 2024 research published in Gut Microbes confirmed that chronic alcohol consumption causes intestinal dysbiosis that shares remarkable similarities with IBD, including the expansion of colitogenic bacteria such as Allobaculum species, which have been isolated from IBD patients.

 In practical terms: alcohol can increase stool frequency, worsen diarrhea, trigger cramping, and dehydrate you faster because your gut is already losing fluids through inflammation.